 There are many personal and business Amex cards that earn Membership Rewards points, which is a good thing because you can only receive the bonus from each one once thanks to Amex’s current “once per lifetime” bonus rules.

-Two of my favorite versions of the American Express Membership Rewards cards are the Platinum and EveryDay cards.
-The Platinum card offers Centurion Lounge and Priority Pass airport lounge access, a $200 per year airline credit, and automatic Hilton Gold status, plus it now earns 5x on spend with airlines.
+Two of my favorite versions of the American Express Membership Rewards cards are The Platinum Card® from American Express and the EveryDay cards.
+The Platinum card offers Centurion Lounge and Priority Pass airport lounge access, a $200 per year airline credit, automatic Marriott & Hilton Gold status, and more.
+Plus it now earns 5x on flights booked directly with the airlines or through Amex Travel.
+You can also earn 5x points on prepaid hotels booked with Amex Travel.
 The EveryDay Preferred card offers a 50% bonus on points earned when you have 30 or more transactions, which increases the value of the 3x at grocery and 2x on gas.

-Membership Rewards can also be redeemed for cash, statement credits, or to make purchases at stores like Amazon or McDonalds.
-You have the option to transfer Membership Rewards to Hilton HHonors (1,000 MR = 1,000 Hilton) or Starwood Preferred Group (1,000 MR = 500 SPG).
+Membership Rewards can also be redeemed for cash, statement credits, or to make purchases at stores like Amazon or McDonald’s.
+You have the option to transfer Membership Rewards to Hilton HHonors (1,000 MR = 2,000 Hilton) or Marriott Bonvoy (1,000 MR = 1,000 Marriott).

 Bank of America Travel Rewards

-Bank of America Travel Rewards is one of the lesser used programs among the travel community, but there can be value found in their points.
-First off, the good thing is that this card has no annual fee, earns 1.5 points for every $1 you spend, and you receive a 10% bonus if you have a banking relationship with BofA.
+Bank of America® Travel Rewards credit card is one of the lesser used programs among the travel community, but there can be value found in their points.
+First off, the good thing is that this card has no annual fee and it earns an unlimited 1.5 points for every $1 you spend.

 For customers with larger combined balances with their bank and investment companies, you will receive up to an extra 75% bonus points on each purchase so you can really maximize your rewards for travel redemptions.